noahlange/arc-rpg/content/06-Software/05-Hacking.md

 1. Traffic analysis, including packet sniffing and bus analysis.
 Bus analysis is helpful for reverse-engineering the instructions actually used to trigger behavior.
 Packet sniffing is used to figure out how the device communicates with other devices wirelessly.
 2. Disassembly and/or decompilation.
 Disassembly involves converting the raw machine code running on a device to nominally human-readable instructions in assembly language.
 Decompilation involves taking the generated assembly code and using specialized software, recreating it in a higher-level programming language, at which point exploits can be more easily developed.

+Depending on the type and quality of the product, developing an exploit may require one or more skill checks.

 # Using exploits